-FAIR HOUSING ACTIONS FAIR HOUSING ISSUES/IMPEDIMENTS RESPONSIBLE PARTY METRICS AND MILESTONES HOUSING AUTHORITY OF THE CITY OF AUSTIN (HACA) ACTIONS REGIONAL ACTION ITEMS Collaborate to explore the feasibility to fund fair housing testing to better understand the prevalence and impact of "3x rent" eligibility policies in rental housing and the intersection of those policies and refusal to accept unearned income such as child support and disability payments.
+FAIR HOUSING ACTIONS FAIR HOUSING ISSUES/IMPEDIMENTS responsible Party METRICS AND MILESTONES HOUSING AUTHORITY OF THE CITY OF AUSTIN (HACA) ACTIONS REGIONAL ACTION ITEMS 4 Collaborate to expiore the feasibility to fund fair housing testing to better understand the prevalence and impact of "3x rent" eligibility policies in rental housing and the intersection of those policies and refusal to accept unearned income such as child support and disability payments.
+Disparities in housing cost burden, displacement, increasingly limited neighborhoods in which to use Housing Choice Vouchers, and availability of rental housing to accommodate needs associated with disability, language access, national origin, and rental history.
 Part of Working Group workplan As part of Working Group work plan, explore possible funding sources to determine feasibility of acquiring funds to achieve goal.
 Depending on results of feasibility study, develop a proposal to funders to fund testing in 3x rent policies that examine the potential of a disparate impact on persons with disabilities and families with children.
-HACA will participate as part of the Central Texas Regional Fair Housing Working Group : Explore the feasibility and funding options, through a public- private partnership with area marketing firms, to establish a replicable affirmative marketing program and guiding principles for developers of rental housing, leasing agents and property managers, homebuilders, and real estate agents.
-This may include a marketing strategy to address Not in-My-Backyard Syndrome (NIMBYIam) in the region.
-Require that these plans be used in developments receiving public funds and/or development incentives.
-Increasingly limited neighborhoods in which to use Housing Choice Vouchers.
+HACA will participate as part of the Central Texas Regional Fair Housing Working Group 5 private partnership with area marketing firms, to establish a Increasingly limited neighborhoods in which to use Housing Choice Vouchers.
 Part of Working Group workplan As part of Working Group work plan, explore possible funding sources to determine feasibility of acquiring funds to achieve goal.
 Depending on results of feasibility study, develop a proposal to funders to establish a replicable marketing affirmative marketing program and guiding principles for developers of rental housing, leasing agents and property managers, homebuilders, and real estate agents.
 HACA will participate as part of the Central Texas Regional Fair Housing Working Group